 Mental health outreach services are services provided in a member's home to identify, evaluate, and provide treatment and psychosocial support.
-The services can be provided only on the basis of a referral from the member's interdisciplinary team.
+The services can be provided only based on a referral from the member's interdisciplinary team.
 State plan mental health services must be accessed prior to accessing Mental Health Outreach.